 - Alerts – You might want to know when a trailer is in motion or whether it is moving when it is not supposed to be.
 A good GPS tracking system for trailers will have both motion and off-hour alerts.
 You should also look for power disconnect alerts so you know when a vehicle has been disconnected from a trailer.

 - Regular updates – If a trailer is stolen or moved to an unwanted location, the sooner you know about it, the faster you can act on it.
 Look for a system that provides updates at least once every six hours.

 - Big picture – Make sure your GPS tracking system gives you that ability to view all of your trailers on a single map, including their location history.
 Knowledge is power and the more information you have, the better able you will be to manage your valuable assets.

-If you are interested in purchasing a GPS tracking system to monitor your trailers in the field, contact GPSTrackIt today.
+If you are interested in purchasing a GPS tracking system to monitor your trailers in the field, contact GPS Trackit today.
 We have GPS solutions for almost any application, just tell us what you need and we’ll help you select the right system.
-Request a quote today to get started.
+Speak with a Fleet Advisor today to get started.